ozzyZig1994/ozzyZig1994/README.md

 # 👋 Hi, I’m Josué Galván ...

-I am a systems engineer and fullstack developer with a passion for programming ❤️ with more than three years of experience developing web 💻 and mobile 📱 applications.
+I am a systems engineer and fullstack developer with a passion for programming ❤️ with more than 4 years of experience developing web 💻 and mobile 📱 applications.
 I love learning new programming languages and development frameworks.

 # 👀 I’m interested in ...

-Hard rock 🎸 and playing my favorite songs on my electric guitar and playing 🎮 videogames also develop videogames.
+Hard rock 🎸 and playing my favorite songs on my electric guitar and playing 🎮 videogames also develop videogames and web plattforms.

 # 🌱 I’m currently learning ...